davisrbr/nanotubes/info.md

 See the sidebar to control the diffraction intensity (logarithmic vs linear) and the scaling of the plot (defaults to 2.46 nm).

+To save an image, right click and save (on Desktop) or press and hold (on mobile).

 💻 The code is available [here](https://github.com/davisrbr/CNT_general).

 </details>